-Judge Susan Watkins worries about people “doctor shopping”—making appointments with one physician then another until they find somebody willing to prescribe them medical marijuana.
+Will people “doctor shop”—make appointments with one physician, then another—until they find somebody willing to prescribe them medical marijuana?

-“This is just my opinion, but I think we are going to see the same thing with medical marijuana that we did with prescription painkillers,” said Judge Watkins, Executive Director for the Independence Youth Court.
+“This is just my opinion, but I think we are going to see the same thing with medical marijuana that we did with prescription painkillers,” said a legal official from Eastern Jackson County.
 “People who don’t need the drug to treat a medical condition are going to try and find someone who’ll prescribe it for them anyway.

 “We have to remember the opioid crisis started with prescriptions for legal drugs.”

 Dan Cummings, Officer-In-Charge of the Jackson County Drug Task Force, has no doubt his detectives and other law enforcement officers in Missouri will begin seeing medical marijuana being resold illegally, after dispensaries open in the state next year.

 “I don’t know if you can say that’s something new,” he said, “because people have been selling their prescription painkillers and other medications for years.
 Medical marijuana is just going to be a new way for people who sell pot illegally to get their hands on it and re-sell it.

 “That’s what happened in Colorado when all they had was medical marijuana,” he continued.
 “People would go to a doctor, say they needed it for this or that.
 If one doctor turned them down, they’d find another one who’d give them a prescription.
 These people would then turn around and either sell their medical marijuana or just use it to get high.”